 - Why do I want to achieve this goal?

-If you are not able to measure your progress, how are you supposed to know when you have accomplished your goal?
-It is important to track your progress to help maintain your motivation and know when a new goal needs to be set.
-For example, a goal of “I want to lose 25 pounds” is easily measured compared to “I want to lose weight.”
+Measuring and tracking your progress is important as it can help you to help maintain your motivation and know when you have reached your current goal so that a new goal can be set.
+For example, a goal of “I want to complete 30-60 mins of exercise for 3-5 days each week” is easily measured compared to “I want to exercise every day”.

-Does this goal really matter to you?
-This is the question you need to ask yourself.
-If the goal is not pertinent and applicable to you, then you may not accomplish anything.
-However, a goal which is meaningful and aligns with your overall plan will be much more beneficial in the long run and increase motivation.
+Does this goal matter to you?
+This is the question you should ask yourself.
+If the goal is not pertinent and applicable to you, then you may have a harder time accomplishing the goal.
+However, a goal that is meaningful and aligns with your overall plan will be much more beneficial in the long run and increase motivation.

-Look at the example below of a how to set a “SMART” goal:
+Look at the example below of how to set a “SMART” goal:

 S – I want to be able to run a 5k.